The Perfect Bulgaria Itinerary: 5 to 10 Days (or More!)

 Have More Time?

-If you have more than ten days to spend in Bulgaria, or fancy getting a bit further off the beaten path than what the above Bulgaria itineraries suggest, there are a few options you could take.
+If you have more than ten days to spend in Bulgaria, or fancy getting a bit further off the beaten path, there are a few options you could take.

 First, if you like nature, small towns, and wine, then heading to the lovely town of Melnik is a fantastic option.
 This tiny town is relatively easy to reach by public transport from Sofia and is an excellent stopping off point if you’re heading south to Greece after travelling in Bulgaria.